Ultralight Dark Matter from the Edge of Field Space

 Ultralight wave DM has emerged as a particularly compelling candidate~\cite{Arias:2012az,Marsh:2015xka,Ferreira:2020fam}.
 It leaves distinctive imprints in cosmological observables, notably the suppression of small-scale structure~\cite{Hu:2000ke,Schive:2014dra,Mocz:2017wlg}, and has motivated a new generation of precision laboratory experiments probing its subtle effects~\cite{VanTilburg:2015oza,Graham:2015ifn,Hees:2016gop,Derevianko:2016vpm,Safronova:2017xyt,Irastorza:2018dyq}.
 On astrophysical scales, ultralight DM can induce striking phenomena such as black hole superradiance~\cite{Arvanitaki:2010sy,Brito:2015oca,Baryakhtar:2017ngi,Baumann:2018vus,Ng:2020ruv}, offering additional avenues to constrain its properties.
 Theoretical consistency, however, requires an explanation for the origin of such tiny masses and their stability against quantum corrections.
 The QCD axion provides an instructive example: its mass arises dynamically after confinement, while its smallness is protected by its Nambu--Goldstone nature.

 In this Letter, we introduce a novel candidate in the landscape of ultralight DM, the \emph{wallion}, whose mass is naturally protected by limits of its field space.
 Unlike axions, which live on a compact manifold with periodic boundary conditions, the wallion~$\phi$ roams freely up to a hard boundary.
 Such frameworks have recently attracted attention in high-energy physics~\cite{Cheung:2024wme,Nicolis:2022llw,Borghetto:2025jrk}, where field space itself becomes dynamical.
-Ref.~\cite{Cheung:2024wme} studied an effective field theory (EFT) with a scalar potential growing exponentially beyond $|\phi| > \fb$, rendering $|\phi| = \fb$ a genuine \emph{field-space boundary}.
-Remarkably, this structure preserves its form under quantum corrections.
+Ref.~\cite{Cheung:2024wme} studied scalar effective field theories (EFTs) in which the potential rises sharply as the field approaches a limiting value $|\phi|\simeq \fb$.
+The parameter $\fb$ therefore marks a \emph{field-space boundary}: field excursions with $|\phi|\gtrsim \fb$ become energetically costly, effectively confining dynamics to the interior region $|\phi|<\fb$.
+Remarkably, it was shown that this structure is preserved under quantum corrections.
+In the second half of this Letter, we discuss how scalar potentials of this kind can arise from instanton dynamics.

 What makes these scenarios interesting in the context of wave DM?
 Let us first consider the most extreme, albeit unrealistic, case of a potential with a wall: